 Growers are the foundation of our project and we are so grateful for your tree stewardship.
 If you have a tree, there are a few key things that will improve the production of your tree for your consumption and for your donation.
 Beginning in 2019 fruit will be picked on a best in, first out based.
 That means we will need to check quality before assigning a picker.

-To increase your chances of producing donatable fruit you can check out the I HAVE A FRUIT TREE tab at the top of this page for tips on improving your harvest.
+To increase your chances of producing donatable fruit you can check out the TREE CARE TIPS tab at the top of this page for tips on improving your harvest.
 Good growing my friends🙏🏼